neondatabase/website/content/docs/reference/cli-completion.md

 neonctl completion >> ~/.bash_profile
 ```

-Remember, changes made to the `~/.bashrc` or `~/.bash_profile` won't affect existing shell sessions - only new ones.
-You need to either source the file in the existing session or start a new shell session after addign the script to your `~/.bashrc` `~/.bash_profile`.
+Remember, changes made to `~/.bashrc` or `~/.bash_profile` won't affect existing shell sessions — only new ones.
+You need to either source the file in the existing session or start a new shell session after adding the script to `~/.bashrc` or `~/.bash_profile`.
 To source the file, run:

 ```bash
 source ~/.bashrc